heraldofortuna/exercises/Codewars/README.md

 ## Codewars Exercises

-> Find a solution by language and level
+> Find a solution by language and level:

 ### `JavaScript`